The Importance of Leadership: Play Your Music

 Your Music Isn’t for You Alone

 Dr. Dyer often taught that our gifts are meant to serve others.
 Leadership works the same way.
+When you bring your full self to your leadership:

-People grow
+People grow.

-Cultures strengthen
+Cultures strengthen.

-Organizations transform
+Organizations transform.

-Families and communities benefit
+Families and communities benefit.

 Leadership is generational.
 Your courage today becomes someone else’s confidence and blueprint for tomorrow.